EsttyB-hub/LITA_CAPSTONE-PROJECT-SALESDATA-/README.md

 from [dbo].[LITA Capstone-Dataset]
 group by Product

---Monthly sales total for the current year--

 --Top 5 Customers by total purchase amount--

 select Top 5 Customer_Id, SUM (Total_Revenue) as Total_Purchase
 from [dbo].[LITA Capstone-Dataset]
 group by Customer_Id

----Percentage of total sales in each region---

---- Product with no sales in the last quarter---
 ```

 ## Power BI VISUALIZATION